Vyral/nick-shivers/_posts/2021-06-25-5-predictions-for-the-real-estate-market.md

 **5\.
 We'll see more sales.** With more inventory, that buyer haze is going away, now that they're able to pick up some properties without having to bid $150,000 over list price.

 If you have any questions, please reach out to me.
-I’m here to help you out.
+I’m here to help you.
 Have a great day.